 Active in Baptist church life, Dr. Hatch has previously served in several churches as a youth minister and assistant pastor.
 He continues to serve local churches by participating in panel discussions, and he has worked in a lay capacity as member of committees involved missions, worship planning, and pastoral leadership in churches in Texas and Ohio.
 Dr. Hatch is also an endorser of the Ekklesia Project, a network of pastors, scholars and lay leaders whose goal is to serve the church by embracing the call to radical discipleship within the corporate body of Christ.
 Moreover, he currently serves on the Commission on Doctrine and Christian Unity within the Baptist World Alliance.

-Dr. Hatch lives in Brownwood with Sarah, his wife of fourteen years who is a local Baptist minister, and their four children: Philip, Simon, Joseph, and Rebekah.
+Dr. Hatch lives in Brownwood with Sarah, his wife of fifteen years who is a local Baptist minister, and their four children: Philip, Simon, Joseph, and Rebekah.
 Aside from work, Dr. Hatch enjoys reading with his children, traveling, taking in a good work of fiction, and watching sports (especially Houston Astros baseball games).